QNetITQ/WaveFox/README.md

 3) *Restart the browser*

 # Notice
-*Only works with Windows 10/8/7*

-*Linux and Mac are not yet supported*
+*Works with Windows 10/8/7.
+Linux and Mac are not yet supported*

-*Compact mode is not supported as Mozilla no longer supports it*

-*Control shadows through special css variables*
+*Control the style through special variables*

 ![Image2](https://user-images.githubusercontent.com/85301851/121346187-75627f00-c92e-11eb-87a6-85456440b11b.PNG)